alphagov/notifications-manuals/src/docs/autoscaling.md

 min_instance_count<=desired_instances_count<=max_instance_count
 ```

-The `num_of_scheduled_jobs` is the number of notifications to be sent in that task. `Request_per_instance` gives a first indication on the number of jobs that can be handled by one app instance.
+The `num_of_scheduled_jobs` is the number of notifications to be sent in that job. `Request_per_instance` gives a first indication on the number of tasks that can be handled by one app instance.
 We can use `scheduled_job_scaling_factor ` to control how aggressively we want the scaling to be.
 Currently, this factor is set to 2 in Notify.
-Moreover, as the jobs are first delivered to the queues by delivery worker before these queues are consumed by senders and db workers.
+Moreover, as the tasks are first delivered to the queues by delivery worker before these queues are consumed by senders and database workers.
 Hence, they are scaled up less agressively.

 ## The Scaling function ##
 The function `scale_paas_apps` uses the `desired_instance_count` factor calculated to scale up or down the number of instances for the app.
 Below is the Psuedocode for the autoscaler.